Documentation Index

 Show version

 Using version management, a unique version ID is assigned to different versions of the same object, and you can perform object task by specifying a specific version ID.
-To view all versions of objects stored in a bucket with versioning enabled:
+To view all versions of objects stored in a bucket with version management enabled:

-1. From the NAVER Cloud Platform console, navigate to i_menu > Services > Storage > Ncloud Storage.
+1. From the NAVER Cloud Platform console, navigate to Menu > Services > Storage > Ncloud Storage.

-2. Select a bucket in the Bucket management interface.
+2. Select a bucket in the Manage bucket interface.

-3. Click the [View] button and go to the Object management interface.
+3. Click [View] and go to the Manage object interface.

 4. Click Show version i-objectstorage_toggle to show or hide the version ID.

-• If you want to download a specific version, select the version and click the [Download] button.
+• If you want to download a specific version, select the version and click [Download].

 • If you want to delete a specific version, select the version and click [Edit] > Delete.

-• You cannot restore files if all versions are deleted.
+• You cannot recover files if all versions are deleted.

 Object task for buckets with version management enabled

-Object task in a bucket with version management enabled are as follows.
+Object tasks in a bucket with version management enabled are as follows:

 Add object

 If an object with the same name is added, a new version ID is created, and the newly added object becomes the latest current object.
-The previously stored object will remain in the bucket as the previous version.
+The previously stored object remains in the bucket as the previous version.

 Retrieve object

-If version display is turned off, only the latest version of the object will be shown, and a simple GET request without specifying the version ID will retrieve the current version of the object.
-To retrieve a specific version of an object, set on for the version display and specify the desired version of the object to download.
+If Show Version is turned off, only the latest version of the object is shown, and a simple GET request without specifying the version ID retrieves the current version of the object.
+To retrieve a specific version of an object, set Show Version to on and specify the version of the object to download.

 Restore previous version

-Turn on version display and copy the previous version of the object to the same bucket.
+Turn on Show Version and copy the previous version of the object to the same bucket.
 The copied object will become the current version of the object and can be restored.
 Alternatively, the current object version (latest version) can be deleted, making the previous version the current version.

 Delete object

-If version display is set off and the current version of the object is deleted, Ncloud Storage will not permanently delete the object but will insert a delete marker with a new version ID for the object.
-When the delete marker becomes the current version, an error will occur during the GET request.
-To permanently delete an object of which version is managed, set on for the version and specify the version of the object to delete.
+If Show Version is set to off and the current version of the object is deleted, Ncloud Storage does not permanently delete the object but inserts a delete marker with a new version ID for the object.
+When the delete marker becomes the current version, an error occurs during the GET request.
+To permanently delete an object of which version is managed, set Show Version to on and specify the version of the object to delete.
 To cancel object deletion, select the version ID of the delete marker and delete it.
 This will remove the delete marker and restore the previous version as the current version.

 Object task for buckets with version management suspended